pfenninglab/OCROrthologPrediction/README.md

 sequenceOperationsCore.py: utilities used in predictNewSequencesNoEvaluation.py

+Java scripts: perform k-means or hierarchical (Ward) clustering (can do both) using several distance metrics on OCRs where features are ortholog predictions in different species; also removes OCRs with an insufficient number of usable orthologs

+apClust.py: performs affinity propagation clustering on OCRs or smaller clusters of OCRs; requires a distance matrix in the format outputted by the Java scripts

+reorderSpecies.py: re-orders or takes a subset of the columns of a matrix of OCR open chromatin predictions

 ## Models (in models):
 ### Brain models:
 #### Trained on mouse sequences, flanking region negatives: